alphillips/symbolic.js/README.md

 Symbolic.js adds invisible text to certain symbols such as some ASCII characters, some ISO-8859-1 and some HTML entity characters that are not read out by screen-readers.

 No dependecies, configurable and very light weight.
 Even works on IE8.

-Available as a JS include or CommonJS or AMD
+For example `1 + 1 = 2' is read as '1 1 2'

 Symbolic.js has a very simple API
 ```javascript
   symbolic(selectors, config);
 ```

-Where selectors is one or more CSS selectors (same is input to querySelectorAll or JQuery).
+'Selectors' is one or more CSS selectors (same is input to querySelectorAll or JQuery) that will replace any symbols within the target elements.
-Config is an object that provides properties for adding, removing or completeing overriding symbols used.
+'Config' is an object that provides properties for adding, removing or completeing overriding symbols.
 ```javascript
 var config = {
   additions:{},